Trinity Bantams is on a 100-acre campus in the urban setting of Hartford, Connecticut.

 There are many activities and organizations for Trinity Bantams students to join – including chorus, theater groups, a campus newspaper, a radio station and more.

-Trinity Bantams also has fraternities and sororities.
+Interested in Greek life?
+Trinity Bantams has fraternities and sororities.

 Other popular student organizations at Trinity Bantams include The Mill, Student Government Association, Relay for Life and Multi-Cultural Affairs Council.

-Trinity Bantams offers housing.
+Trinity Bantams offers on-campus housing.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.

 The majority of Trinity Bantams students live on campus.
-In 2021, 74% of undergrads at Trinity Bantams lived in some kind of on-campus housing and 26% of students lived off-campus or commuted to Trinity Bantams.
-There are 1,900 spots available in on-campus housing for all 2,200 undergraduates.
-In the 2020-21 school year, 1,883 students chose to live in campus housing.
+In 2022, 74% of undergrads at Trinity Bantams lived in some kind of on-campus housing and 26% of students lived off-campus or commuted to Trinity Bantams.
+There are 1,900 spots available in on-campus housing for all 2,159 undergraduates.
+In the 2021-2022 school year, 1,883 students chose to live in campus housing.
 On the weekends, about 85% students stay on-campus.
 First year students are not allowed to park a car on campus.

 Trinity Bantams offers coed housing and housing for students with disabilities.

 At Trinity Bantams there are a variety of athletic options for students interested in joining a sports program.